 Amazon Premium A+ modules have strict character limits, so it’s no surprise that Amazon would have its standard modules follow suit.
 Premium modules also differ from standard modules in that they rely much more heavily on visual appeal and offers more interactive options.
 If you want to know more about what makes Premium A+ different from standard A+, be sure to take a look at our recent summary of the two Amazon content options.

 Amazon frequently changes how its search engine interacts with product page content.

 In 2017, Amazon stopped using words and phrases in the Amazon A+ description to determine the relevance of products.
 Despite Amazon’s decision to stop indexing A+ content, we recommended that clients still treat A+ content as an important driver of engagement, branding, and conversion.

 Some brands began ignoring A+ content in favor of product titles.
 We believe this is a tactical mistake, as A+ content plays an important role in the “retail readiness” of the product page.

-Amazon is working to more closely link all parts of the product page to Amazon Marketing Services (AMS).
-Having a product page that is “retail ready” remains a key component to running effective AMS campaigns.
+Amazon is working to more closely link all parts of the product page to Amazon Advertising (formerly known as Amazon Marketing Services).
+Having a product page that is “retail ready” remains a key component to running effective Amazon ad campaigns.